epam/ai-dial/docs/user-guide.md

 ### Home

 Click **Home page** to navigate to the home page of DIAL Marketplace where you can find all applications, language models and assistants available on your DIAL environment.
-Here you can also find all applications [published](#publish-2) in your organization.
+Here, you can also find all applications [published](#publish-2) in your organization.

 ![](./img/marketplace-home.png)